 However, if the intended recipient has notified a changed address or fax number, then communications must be to that address or number.

-3.4 When effective
+When effective 3.4

 Communications take effect from the time they are received or taken to be received under clause 3.5 ("When taken to be received") (whichever happens first) unless a later time is specified.